-A passing mark of 70% or higher is required on all assignments and exams.
-A special distinction is awarded to candidates that obtain a distinction in all, or all but one, of all exams and assignments that make up this Diploma.
+A passing mark of 70% is required on all assignments and exams.
+A special distinction is awarded to candidates who obtain a distinction in all, or all but one, of all course exams and assignments that make up this Diploma.

 Gain up-to-date knowledge of the challenges faced by airlines operating to, from or within the European Union (EU).

 Strengthen your understanding of air service agreements and public and international air law.

 Prepare for each phase of a negotiation process, and determine both short-term and long-term costs of negotiating.

 A step-by-step approach to show how your airline can assess business and technical NDC readiness.

 If you’re a new airline recruit or an aviation company with airline clients, this course will bring you up to speed on key airline business practices to help you succeed in the industry.